xingyingwang/smart_contracts/module_information.md

 # Assessment overview

-In depth assessment details are described in the assessment section <a href="/assessment_information.md"> here </a>
+In depth assessment details are described in the assessment section <a href="/assessment_information.md"> here. </a>

 The assessment, both formative and summative assesses all ILOs as described above.